Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Build Begins

 Fast forward to a couple of days later, and I was ready.
-I dragged all my tools into the garage: my trusty miter saw, an old, somewhat rusty drill, and a sander that sometimes took a couple of warm-up rounds before actually varying its speeds.
+I dragged all my into the garage: my trusty miter saw, an old, somewhat rusty drill, and a sander that sometimes took a couple of warm-up rounds before actually varying its speeds.
 Not the best setup, but you work with what you’ve got, right?

-I laid out the wood pieces on the floor and started to measure them.
+I laid out the wood pieces on the floor and started to them.
 And, well, let’s just say I learned a tough lesson right then.
 You ever hold a board in your hand and think it looks just about right, but when you actually measure it, it’s like, “What in the world was I thinking?”
 Yeah, I almost threw in the towel halfway through that first cut.

 Early Mistakes and Laughter